apify/apify-docs-v2/sources/platform/web_scraping_101/index.md

 # [](#web-scraping-101) Web scraping 101

+**All you need to know about extracting structured data from web pages, the protections websites employ to prevent it, and how to bypass them.**

+---

 Web scraping is the process of extracting structured information from a web page.
 In essence, web scraping automates the process of manually finding and copy/pasting the information on a website you find useful.

 In other words, instead of manually visiting each of the 1000 listings for white T-shirts on an e-commerce site and copy-pasting each listing's price, description and seller information, you can create a bot that does it for you.
 You can then make your bot return the data in a handy format like JSON, HTML or Excel, so you could process and use it.